wzetto/wz369.github.io/omoi_main/omoi.md

 ---

 <!--
-Caesar's career gradient, one new color of date block will be used every two months, hopefully, the color buffer will be emptied by my Ph.D. graduation.
+Caesar's career gradient, color for the date block will be ascended every two months, hopefully, the color buffer will be emptied by Ph.D. graduation.
 One new reason get for finishing my Ph.D.(

 * Every time when upgrade the date, modify
 * <omoi.md> <omoi_main.js> <omoi_default.html>